MattGrayYes/iMac-G3/README.md

 Collated documentation on the iMac G3, from the perspective of trying to reuse the iMac G3 CRT and peripherals, with the iMac G3 computer removed.

+The [Documents folder](./Documents/) of this repository contains Apple service manuals for different versions of the iMac G3, and other useful resources.

+There are two main subtypes of iMac G3, named for their type of CD Drive:

+* Tray Loading iMac G3
+* Slot Loading iMac G3

 A lot of my understanding came from the information and links in [Rocky Hill](https://github.com/qbancoffee)'s [iMac\_G3\_IVAD\_init](https://github.com/qbancoffee/imac_g3_ivad_board_init) repository.
 If you want to use a slot-loading iMac G3 as a monitor, check out that repo first, as it has some PCBs that you can use to do this.
 They adapt the iMac's connectors into VGA + minijack + screw terminals, make it power on properly, and output EDID via the VGA.

-There are two main subtypes of iMac G3, named for their type of CD Drive:

-* Tray Loading iMac G3
-* Slot Loading iMac G3

 ## WARNING
 * **These CRT screens run at 26,000 volts**.
 Twenty-six thousand.